Section 232: Steel & Aluminum Duties

 Links: Beer and Aluminum Can Notice (90 FR 14786)

-On April 29, 2025, President Trump issued Proclamation 14289, which clarified that the steel and aluminum Section 232 duties would not "stack" or apply cumulatively with certain other duties.
+On April 29, 2025, President Trump issued Executive Order 14289, which clarified that the steel and aluminum Section 232 duties would not "stack" or apply cumulatively with certain other duties.
 In brief: if a product is subject to Section 232 duties on automobiles, it will not also be subject to duties on goods from Canada or Mexico under the International Emergency Economic Powers Act (IEEPA) targeting fentanyl imports ("IEEPA duties"), or Section 232 duties on steel and aluminum.
 If a product is subject to IEEPA duties, it will not also be subject to Section 232 duties on steel and aluminum.
 Products subject to Section 232 duties on steel can also be subject to Section 232 duties on aluminum, and vice-versa, provided the imported product satisfies the criteria for both.

 However, all other duties, including Section 301 duties, AD/CVD duties, and standard duties listed on the HTSUS continue to apply concurrently with Section 232 duties.